-If you run a site with too many scripts or plugins than the server can manage, the chances are that your site will go down as soon as the traffic reaches the memory limit.
+If you run a site with too many scripts or plugins than the server can manage.
+They increase chances of your site going down, immediately memory limit get reached.
 This is because any script or plugin that is in use, including that of your site, needs memory to run correctly.
-And every time any of these tools get loaded on the site, it consumes PHP memory of the server.
+Also, every time any of these tools get loaded on the site, it consumes PHP memory of the server.

 The Site Is Not Optimized